 The Counseling and Career Center provides a career planning and job placement service.
-Through this service you can participate in career exploration and learn how to conduct a job search, including application preparation, resume writing, and interviewing techniques, assisted by trained personnel who are knowledgeable about current labor market information.
+Through this service you can participate in career exploration and learn how to conduct a job search, including application preparation, resumé writing, and interviewing techniques.
+You will be assisted by trained personnel who are knowledgeable about current labor market information.